Butorphanol Injection

 Before using butorphanol injection,

-- tell your doctor if you have or have ever had problems urinating; a heart attack; high blood pressure; or heart, kidney, or liver disease.
+• tell your doctor if you have or have ever had a brain tumor, or any condition that increases the amount of pressure in your brain; seizures; or pancreas, gallbladder, thyroid, heart, kidney, or liver disease.

 What special dietary instructions should I follow?